scriptrdotio/howto/whatis/whatis_scriptr.md

 (1): Build dashboards by drag and dropping widgets using the Dashboard builder, or more advances User Interfaces with scriptr.io's UI Component library

 (2): Create your own custom API and API operations.
-Orchestrate your API operations and thrid party API operation using scriptr.io's orchestration service
+Orchestrate your API operations and third party API operation using scriptr.io's orchestration service

 (3): Implement any business logic and business rules in server-side JavaScript